JelenaBarinova/BeBetterDeveloper/_posts/2016-01-22-serverless-system-architecture-using-aws.md

 ## Pros and Cons

 Though it's nice not to have a server and run everything on different services, and Lambda is a kind of magic, there are some drawbacks to it.
 In my case it's perfect for Watcher and Notifier, but not that good for a data retrieval from DynamoDB.
-The problem is that in order to run Lambda function there is a lot of work done in the background (container creation, environmet configuration, etc.) before actually running my function, that takes some time.
-When the task is a background job - it's totaly fine, but with UI - it gives me undesirable lag before loading my products for the first time.
-I don't worry about it now, because I'm the only user of this system and visit this site once a week or so, but if someday there is more users than me, I'll definately look into it and refactor this part of the system.
+The problem is that in order to run Lambda function there is a lot of work done in the background (container creation, environment configuration, etc.) before actually running my function, that takes some time.
+When the task is a background job - it's totally fine, but with UI - it gives me undesirable lag before loading my products for the first time.
+I don't worry about it now, because I'm the only user of this system and visit this site once a week or so, but if someday there is more users than me, I'll definitely look into it and refactor this part of the system.

 Besides this small issue, everything else works as a charm.
 And with deployment automation - it is a real pleasure to work on this "project".

 Happy Architecting!

 _P.S.: If you want to hear more about any part of this system - just leave a comment.
-And if you by any chance would like to try PriceTracker yourself - let me know, I'd be happy to setup it for you._
+And if you by any chance would like to try PriceTracker yourself - let me know, I'd be happy to set up it for you._